 The City of Grand Island participates and is in good standing in the National Flood Insurance Program (NFIP).
 The initial identification for the floodplain map for Grand Island was completed on April 5, 1974 and the City became eligible for the Emergency Phase of the NFIP on March 14, 1975.
 Flood Hazard Boundary Map revisions were incorporated onto the map dated September 3, 1976.
 The boundary map was converted to a Flood Insurance Rate Map on March 2, 1983, which was also the date that Grand Island became eligible for the Regular Phase of the NFIIP.
-New preliminary Hall County countywide floodplain maps were published on August 31, 2007.
-It is not possible to tell when the preliminary Hall County maps will become effective.
+Revised flood mapping for insurance rating purposes has been completed by FEMA and included with the package of maps available for Hall County (Map Number 31079C) effective September 26, 2008 this package contains all of the updates due to the Wood River Diversion Project.
 Wood River Diversion